gomezabajo/MuTChatbots/README.md

 /models/*Chatbot*/seed Seed model of the corresponding *Chatbot* using the CONGA notation.

-/models/*Chatbot*/annot Semantic annotation model of the corresponding *Chatbot* using the CONGA semantic annotation extension.
+/models/*Chatbot*/annot Semantic annotation model of the corresponding *Chatbot* using the CONGA semantic annotation extension meta-model.

 /models/*Chatbot*/mutants Mutants generated for each of the mutation operators specified in the Wodel program.